The early years - 1843 to 1945

 As industrialisation accelerates across Europe, panic sets in over the waning influence of British designers and artisans.
 Responding to the need for better training and education, the Nottingham Government School of Design opens its doors, operating from a rented house on Heathcote Street.
 Students aged eight to 38 paying two shillings a month to attend, with growing numbers requiring a move to new premises in Commerce Square.

-Still expanding, the School relocates to the iconic Waverley Building — one of the UK’s first purpose-built art schools.
+Still expanding, the School relocates to the iconic Waverley Building - one of the UK’s first purpose-built art schools.
+You can learn more in our report on the history of the Waverly building and its funding links to historical slavery.

 The 1867 Paris Exhibition reawakens fears that Britain is losing cultural and economic ground, with a Royal Commission on technology and scientific development urging the provision of better training.
 The University College of Nottingham is established in 1881, in the brand-new Arkwright building.
 Opened by Prince Leopold and costing £100,000, Arkwright is declared “the finest pile of buildings in Nottinghamshire”.
 Including a public library and natural history museum, it kick-starts a cultural renaissance in the city.